 Borrowings are initially recognized at fair value of the proceeds received, net of transaction costs.
 Subsequently, borrowings are stated at amortized cost using the effective interest method.
 Amortized cost is calculated taking into account any discount or premium.
 Interest expenses are recorded in profit or loss.

 Where the interest rate risk relating to a long-term borrowing is hedged through a fair value hedge, and the hedge is effective, the carrying amount of the long-term loan is adjusted for changes in fair value of the interest component of the hedged loan.

 Other current liabilities are measured at amortized cost, which generally corresponds to the nominal value.

-Revenue from the sale of goods is recognized when significant risks and rewards of ownership are transferred to the buyer.
-Net sales represent the invoice value less estimated rebates and cash discounts, and excluding indirect taxes.
+Revenues from the sale of goods or the rendering of services are recognized upon the transfer of ownership or risk to the buyer.
+They are measured at the fair value of the consideration received.
+Net sales represent the invoice value less estimated rebates and cash discount, and excluding indirect taxes.